-The optimizer's attempt to find a matching plan in the SQL plan baseline for a statement after performing a hard parse.
+The attempt to find a matching plan in the SQL plan baseline for a statement after performing a hard parse.

 In a histogram, any value that spans two or more endpoints.
 Any value that is not popular is an nonpopular value.